New from ACTIVE: Check out our latest products here

 Once the water is in, attach the strainer to the base.

 Grind your coffee beans so that they’re a little finer than what you would use for drip coffee and add them to the strainer.
-Don’t pack the grounds down, though, as that can clog the system.
-Not only that but it can also affect the pressure.

-Assemble the pot once everything is inside and place it on the stove over medium heat.
 You don’t want the heat to be too high as that can affect the flavor of the espresso.

-Remember to leave the top lid open.
-The espresso will eventually come out of the spout.
 Once you hear a hissing sound, remove the pot from the stove and let it finish brewing.

 How to Make Espresso with an AeroPress

-coffee vs espressoHeat water to 200F.
+Heat water to 200F.
 While it’s boiling, grind the espresso beans to a fine grind.

-Add the coffee grounds into the Aeropress.
+Add the coffee grounds into the AeroPress.
 Using a cocktail muddler, tamp the grounds gently.

-Pour 85ml of the heated water over the grounds.
-If necessary, you can stir it to remove any clumps.
 Wait 40 seconds before inserting the plunger into the top and press down – you should hear a hissing sound as it reaches all the way to the bottom.

 Coffee vs Espresso – Which Should You Choose?